Willcox's

 Willcox's, located in Aiken, South Carolina, US, was an internationally known inn during the Aiken Winter Colony heyday.
 Operated from 1898 to 1957 by members of the Willcox family, the still-magnificent building reflects the influence of both Second Empire and Colonial Revival styles of architecture.
 The plan of the building is irregular in shape, consisting of a central block with asymmetrical wings.
 Of Aiken's once famous resort hostelries, only Willcox's is still standing.
 The landmark property was listed on the National Register of Historic Places March 19, 1982.

 History

 In 1891 the Englishman Frederick Willcox, his Swedish wife Elise Wellborn, and their two sons, Frederick and Albert came to Aiken.

 The family built a house on the northwest corner of Chesterfield Street and Colleton Avenue and established a catering company in their home.
-Elise soon became renowned for her preparation of fine foods and the business was heavily patronized by Aiken "Winter Colony" families, fabulously wealthy founders and heirs to the fortunes made during the American Industrial Revolution.
+Elise became known for her preparation of fine foods and the business was patronized by Aiken "Winter Colony" families, founders and heirs to fortunes made during the American Industrial Revolution.